pongrobot/pongrobot-perception/README.md

 ROS package for processing camera related inputs for the brobot pong robot.
 Includes arduino code for reading IMU orientation from the MPU6050 and publishing into ROS.

 ## Node Descriptions
-- orientation_to_pose - read orientation from MPU6050 using DPM and publish over rosserial
+- orientation_to_pose - read DMP orientation from MPU6050 using rosserial, add frame and x,y,z data.
+Publish StampedPose data
 - realsense - low budget ros wrapper for D415 realsense camera with color alignment.
 It has less functionality than the realsense_camera package but it's more simple to use and isn't currently failing most of it's integration tests for Noetic

 ## Dependencies